Ramelius Resources Limited's (ASX:RMS) 8.7% loss last week hit both individual investors who own 56% as well as institutions

 What Does The Institutional Ownership Tell Us About Ramelius Resources?

-Ramelius Resources already has institutions on the share registry.
-Indeed, they own a respectable stake in the company.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+As you can see, institutional investors have a fair amount of stake in Ramelius Resources.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Ramelius Resources' historic earnings and revenue below, but keep in mind there's always more to the story.

 On studying our ownership data, we found that 25 of the top shareholders collectively own less than 50% of the share register, implying that no single individual has a majority interest.

 Researching institutional ownership is a good way to gauge and filter a stock's expected performance.
 The same can be achieved by studying analyst sentiments.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.